pricecomstock/pricecomstock.com/_posts/2019-04-20-pptxgen-about-me.md

 tags: [pptxgen]
 ---

-I watched a few [GDC talks about procedural generation](https://www.youtube.com/watch?v=WumyfLEa6bU) and become especially interested in grammar-based procedural generation.
-Grammar-based generation uses templates to fill in placeholders with randomly chosen content, and is recursive, so that content can itself be another template with placeholders.
+I watched a few [GDC talks about procedural generation](https://www.youtube.com/watch?v=WumyfLEa6bU) and became especially interested in grammar-based procedural generation.
+Grammar-based generation uses templates to fill in placeholders with randomly chosen content.
+It is recursive, so any templates can be used as a placeholder in another template.
 That's my best shot at defining it, and you can either try to decipher that or just look at the examples below which I think should make things pretty clear.

 <img class="fullimg" src="/img/2019/pptx-about-me-slide-samples/2019-04-20-132055_990x551_scrot.png">